 And the last thing I wanted to say is precisely about the internal connection of sin with the crime.
 This is well said in the book of the prophet Isaiah, chapter 50, verse 11:

-"Behold, all you who kindle a fire, who encircle yourselves with firebrands, walk in the light of your fire and among the brands you have set ablaze.
-This you will have from My hand: You will lie down in torment."
-(Book of the Prophet Isaiah: 50; 11)
+"Look, all you who kindle a fire, Who encircle yourselves with sparks: Walk in the light of your fire and in the sparks you have kindled— This you shall have from My hand: You shall lie down in torment" (Isaiah 50:11).

 So you see, what kind of fire, where does it come from?
 Who kindles the eternal fire?
 Man himself kindles the eternal flame for himself.
 Understand?
-Therefore God says: "This you will have from My hand;" (Book of the Prophet Isaiah: 50; 11) - that I will return your iniquities upon your own head.
+Therefore God says: "This you shall have from My hand" (Isaiah 50:11) - that I will return your iniquities upon your own head.

 What can I say about missionary practice?
 When a person begins to talk about the eternal fire, he is, firstly, doomed to increased attention.
 That's guaranteed, right?
 There.
 And at the same time he is more often doomed to indignation.
 That is completely guaranteed.
 (Laughs...)
 But you understand what your task is?
 Your task is not to pay attention to the indignation and speak about real facts.
 That there is punishment for your crime, you have the opportunity to avoid it, right?
 We warned you, it's your business.